GG666/Lecture/Chpater1 (C++_English).md

 ## new and delete

-C++ support new and delete to help dynamic allocation.
-The word "new" will return NULL when error occurs in memory allocation.
+C++ supports new and delete to help dynamic allocation.
+The word "new" will return NULL when an error occurs in memory allocation.

 ```C++
 int * a = new int (10);